IN FRONT OF THE HOUSE

 Photo 663 is Joe Werner's farm.
 [Sharla's note -- I believe this was in the rural Bunker Hill neighborhood, also known as North Table Rock.]

 Photo 637, Havel and Barbora Kubicek and son Thomas and Filomena (Minnie) Kubicek.
-On the back of this photo is a neat little story, which Bob and Fran Blecha think was probably written by Minnie Klapka.
+On the back of this photo is some neat information that Bob and Fran Blecha think was probably written by Minnie Klapka.
 Look at those sparkling windows!

 “This picture taken in late 1800s.
 This picture is of Havel and Barbara (sic, per Frances Blecha it was Barbora) with their son Thomas and his wife Filomina (Minnie) Kubicek.
 Havel is the father of Thomas.
 The stone house in background was the home of Havel and Barbara Kubicek, located on 160 acres, homesteaded by them in 1873.
 They first lived in a “dug out” and later built the stone house.
 The old stone house still stands (1980) on a portion of land now owned by Charles Kozak.
 It is southeast of Table Rock.
 Havel Kubicek, 1814-1900 and Barbora Kubicek, 1828 – 1904, both buried in Bohemian cemetery east of Table Rock.”
 Frances Blecha suspects that Minnie Klapka, the daughter of Thomas and Filomina, is the one who wrote this; Minnie was probably was the only person around by 1980 who would know these things.
 Per Bob, the location of the house is Sheridan precinct, on the east side of section 9 of Sheridan precinct.
 As of 2015, Bob and Frances think this house is still standing.
 Emil Kozak lived in this house when Bob was a kid, walked to District 51 school.